-(And Oy! – that applies to hiring clients as well as candidates!)
+(And Oy! – that applies to hiring clients and candidates!)

 I often wonder what people think of me when they meet me for the first time.
-Do they make an instant judgement of me based on what I am wearing, how I am feeling that day or the context of the meeting?
+Do they instantly judge me based on what I am wearing, how I am feeling that day, or the context of the meeting?

-And is the impression I give to them, the one that I would want them to have of me?
+And is the impression I give them the one I would want them to have of me?

-- Good, regular eye contact – not too much but not too little either.
+- Good, regular eye contact – not too much, but not too little.

 - Smile and be friendly and approachable.

-- Build a rapport with the interviewer and follow their lead if they create small talk to soften the atmosphere.
+- Build a rapport with the interviewer and follow their lead if they make small talk to soften the atmosphere.

-- Do all the above whilst being ushered into a meeting room and manage to sit graciously at a desk and accept a drink if offered.
+- Do all the above while being ushered into a meeting room and manage to sit graciously at a desk and accept a drink if offered.

 Remember also that the 1st impression you create is not just with the interviewer.
-It is also with the PA, Office Manager and the colleague that meets and greets you or walks past you in reception.
+It is also with the PA, Office Manager, and the colleague who meets and greets or walks past you in reception.
 It is the person who buzzes you in.
 The 1st impression you create when engaging with a new potential employer is actually plus-fold.

-If you follow all of this advice and remain genuine, you will be memorable and have a good chance to prove why you are the right person for this business – if they turn out to be the right business for you!
+If you follow all of this advice and remain genuine, you will be memorable and have an excellent chance to prove why you are the right person for this business – if they turn out to be the right business for you!

 But…clients!
 Have YOU remembered that YOU also need to create a good first impression?
-In candidate-driven markets (which is the case in so many sectors now, including R2R – and LONG may it last), all too often a first impression of a company can be misguided if the interviewer hasn’t followed their own essential checklist too:
+In candidate-driven markets (which is the case in so many sectors now, including R2R – and LONG may it last), all too often, the first impression of a company can be misguided if the interviewer hasn’t followed their essential checklist too:

 Here is the checklist for a “good 1st impression” for the hiring client:

-- Make sure the exterior and reception area of your office is neat, clean and welcoming.
+- Ensure your office’s exterior and reception area is neat, clean, and welcoming.

-- Ideally, have on a coffee table some literature and even awards/testimonials on show to start the grooming process for the candidate!
-Your chance to allow a candidate to window shop, before you have even met them!
+- Ideally, have on a coffee table some literature and even awards/testimonials on the show to start the grooming process for the candidate!
+Your chance to allow a candidate to window shop before you have met them!

 - Whoever has greeted them needs to offer them refreshments upon arrival.
 Nothing worse than sitting there thirsty.
 Rules of hospitality apply as you would to any guest!

-- You also need a good, strong handshake, to be suited and booted and to follow the above checklist about demeanour, presentation and rapport!
+- You also need a good, firm handshake to be suited and booted and to follow the above checklist about demeanor, presentation, and rapport!
 You have a job to do too.
-If this candidate turns out to be your next best hire, you need to convince them that they should choose you!
+If this candidate is your next best hire, you need to convince them they should choose you!